AVSystem/developer-zone/docs/Demo_Projects/Edge_Impulse_demo.md

 ![menuconfig2.png](images/menuconfig_ei2.png)

-After making the changes, close the config menu by pressing `Q` and save it by pressing `Y`.
+After making the changes, press `Q` to close the config menu and `Y` to save.

 ### Compile the project